What to Do in Rome: Complete Guide for First Timers

 Frigidarium

-Just off of Piazza Navona is Frigidarium, which Alysha remembers because it is right around the corner from her school that she went to when she studied abroad in Rome.
+Just off of Piazza Navona is Frigidarium, which Alysha remembers because it is right around the corner from the school that she went to when she studied abroad in Rome.

 The constant line out the door tells you everything you need to know.
 It’s not the best gelato in Rome, but it’s solid and the location can’t be beat (note: no gluten free cones here).